AniketRajpoot/DeepMusicGeneration/README.md

 The model is powerful enough, that it learns abstractions of data on its own, without much human-imposed domain knowledge or constraints.
 In contrast with this general approach, our implementation shows that Transformers can do even better for music modeling, when we improve the way a musical score is converted into the data fed to a Transformer model.

+This work is further continued in the `master` branch.